r26D/react-cache-buster/README.md

       currentVersion={version}
-      isEnabled={isProduction} //If false, the library is disabled. isVerboseMode={false} //If true, the library writes verbose logs to console. loadingComponent={<Loading />} //If not pass, nothing appears at the time of new version check.
+      isEnabled={isProduction} //If false, the library is disabled. isVerboseMode={false} //If true, the library writes verbose logs to console. comparisonStrategy={"by_semantic_version"} //This is the default
+      //by_equality - if they aren't the same then a new verison is out
+      //by_iso_date - use iso dates for releases - and if the date is new it forces a reload loadingComponent={<Loading />} //If not pass, nothing appears at the time of new version check.
     >